Home >

 H. G. Wells review

-Portrait of the Artist as a Young Man is a 'conventional' narrative of Stephen Dedalus's Dublin adolescence at the turn of the century, branded by Catholic bigotry; increasingly less 'difficult' in the light of its derivatives. --Raphael and McLeish
+a 'conventional' narrative of Stephen Dedalus's Dublin adolescence at the turn of the century, branded by Catholic bigotry; increasingly less 'difficult' in the light of its derivatives. --Raphael and McLeish

 Ulysses (1922)